-Although Java retains much of the flavor of C in its syntax, it does not support direct pointers or pointer manipulation.
+Although Java is quite similar to C in its syntax, it does not support direct pointers or pointer manipulation.
 You pass all parameters, except primitive types, by reference and not by value.
 As a result, the object identity is preserved.
 Java does not provide low level, direct access to pointers, thereby eliminating any possibility of memory corruption and leaks.